fatmasevinck/enetLTS/README.md

  lambdaw: 0.003971358
   ```

-The arguman `nsamp` is a numeric vector giving the number of subsamples which has two entries.
-The first element gives the number of initial subsamples to be used.
-The second element gives the number of subsamples to keep after the started ncstep C-steps.
-For those remaining subsets, additional C-steps are performed until convergence.
-The default is to start with ncstep C-steps on 500 initial subsamples for first combination of tuning parameters $\alpha$ and $\lambda$, and then to keep the 10 subsamples with the lowest value of the objective function for additional C-steps until convergence.
-For the next combination of tuning parameters $\alpha$ and $\lambda$, the algorithm took the $warm start$ idea, which means the best subset of neighboring grid value is taken, and C-steps are started from this best subset until convergence.
-The `nsamp` entries can be determined by users.

 The combination of the optimal tuning parameters is defined by 5-fold cross-validation based on certain grids for $\alpha$ and $\lambda$.
 In order to show evaluation criterion for 5-fold cross-validation via heatmap, the arguman `crit.plot` should be assigned to `"TRUE"`.
 To determine updated parameter $\lambda$ (`lambdaw`) for reweighting step, we have considered 5-fold cross-validation based on the `cv.glmnet()` function from package `glmnet` [(Friedman et al., 2021)](https://CRAN.R-project.org/package=glmnet) for current `family` option. `plotCoef.enetLTS()` includes group information for multinomial regression.
 Plot functions are re-organized to be suitable for multinomial regression.
 In `plotResid.enetLTS()`, residuals are turned into the deviances as in binary regression case. `plotDiagnostic.enetLTS()` shows the scores of all groups in the space of the first two principal components, explaining nearly all of the variability.
 These plots are demonstrated as follows.